spryker/spryker-docs/docs/marketplace/user/features/202106.0/marketplace-product-options-feature-overview.md

 * The product option group status is [active](/docs/marketplace/user/back-office-user-guides/{{ page.version }}/catalog/products/product-options/creating-a-product-option.html#activating-a-product-option).
 * The product option group approval status is []approved](l#marketplace-product-options-approval-statuses).

-After a merchant created a product option group and assigned it to their products, the product option group is displayed for all offers of the products, including the offers of other merchants.
+After a merchant created a product option group and assigned it to their products, the product option group is displayed for all offers of the products, including offers of other merchants.

 ![Marketplace product options on the Storefront](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Features/Marketplace+product+options/merchant-prodcut-options-on-the-storefront.png)

 ## Marketplace product options in the Merchant Portal

-In the Merchant Portal, the product options are displayed as part of the order, on the order details page:
+In the Merchant Portal, the product options are displayed on the order details page as part of the order:

 <img class="width-100" ALT="Product options on the order details page" SRC="https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Features/Marketplace+product+options/product-options-in-the-merchant-portal.png"/>